modelscope/ReMe/README.md

 Traditional AI agents start from scratch with every new task, wasting valuable learning opportunities.
 ExperienceMaker changes this paradigm by:
 - **🧠 Learning from History**: Automatically extract actionable insights from both successful and failed attempts
-- **🔄 Intelligent Reuse**: Apply relevant past experiences to solve new, similar challenges more effectively
+- **🔄 Intelligent Reuse**: Apply relevant experiences to solve new, similar challenges more effectively
 - **📈 Continuous Improvement**: Build a growing knowledge base that makes agents progressively smarter

 ### ✨ Core Capabilities